enabledao/enable-contracts/README.md

 Enable is a **open source stablecoin loan kit** that enables anyone to deploy a fullly functional peer-to-peer stablecoin loan with the following features:

 1. Immutable record of loan agreement and automatic tracking of repayments and defaults
-2. Out-of-the-box handling of crowdfunding and fractional ownership through debt tokens
+2. Out-of-the-box handling of crowdfunding and fractional ownership through loan shares
 3. Automatic routing of repayments to fractional owners

 We built Enable with the vision to expand opportunity to emerging market borrowers through access to credit, to fund value-creating activities like education and starting a business.